 Za'atar spice blend is one of the most popular recipes including sumac, but the spice is also a common ingredient in meat dishes, stews, salad dressings, and pita wraps.

-If you cannot find sumac at the market or choose not to purchase it, there are a few substitutions you can use to achieve a similar taste.
+If you cannot find sumac at the market, there are a few substitutions you can use to achieve a similar taste.
 Lemon zest can be used in its place or combine the zest with salt and black pepper for a more complex flavor.
 The spice blend za'atar is another good alternative as it contains sumac, which also means the food will still be tinted red.
 If you are using lemon zest and will miss the red hue, add some paprika for color.

 Uses of Sumac

 In addition to a zesty flavoring for various dishes, sumac can also be used for its essential oils to create a flavored oil or vinegar, a practice that dates back to ancient Rome.
 The berries are boiled, drained, and pressed, and the essential oils are mixed with either olive oil or vinegar.
 The flavored oil or vinegar is used on its own or as part of a salad dressing.

 Ground sumac can be found in the spice aisle of well-stocked supermarkets or in the international foods section along with the Middle Eastern products.
 Specialty grocers and Middle Eastern markets should carry ground sumac and may have the whole berries in stock.
 You can also find both forms of sumac online.
 When possible, buy the whole berry as it has a much longer shelf life.

 While ground sumac can last for several months, whole sumac can last for upwards of a year.
 Store sumac in an airtight container away from heat and light.